Summer Science and Fun for Middle Schoolers

 Held at NOAA’s facility at Seattle’s Sand Point, these five-day summer camp sessions offer opportunities for prospective seventh- and eighth-graders to explore marine sciences and have fun at the same time.
 Participants are introduced to earth and ocean sciences and to science careers through hands-on activities emphasizing solutions to real-world problems.

 The camp was established in 2003 through a partnership between Washington Sea Grant and NOAA’s Western Regional Center in Seattle.
-Because of the continuing growth of this program, two sessions of camp will be offered again in 2013.

 - Where: NOAA's Sand Point Facility on Lake Washington—7600 Sand Point Way NE, Seattle, Washington.